RhythrosaLabs/Scripter/README.md

 - Handle your API key securely to prevent unauthorized access.
 - For extensive customization or integration, the script can be modified as needed.
 - This project is licensed under the MIT License.

-## Acknowledgments

-- Special thanks to OpenAI for providing the GPT models.
-- Thanks to the tkinter library for the GUI components.